phenotips/phenotips/README.md

 # About #

-This project mainly aims at providing **an easy way to collect clinical phenotypes using a standardized vocabulary**, thus alllowing for **straight-forward cross-referencing with gene and disease databases**.
+This project mainly aims at providing **an easy way to collect clinical phenotypes using a standardized vocabulary**, thus allowing for **straight-forward cross-referencing with gene and disease databases**.

 The patient data being managed includes:
 * demographic information (name, date of birth, ...)